-Advent of 4K and 8K media has been great for the consumer perspective.
-Consumers are not willing to pay extra for the added clarity higher resolution media provided.
-After the transition from analog to digital cameras the amount of content ingested on to the broadcast ecosystem has spiked.
+The advent of 4K and 8K media has been great for the consumer perspective, the added quality to the content has been welcomed.
+However, consumers are not willing to pay extra for these high-resolution transmissions.
+After the transition from analog to digital cameras, the amount of content ingested on to the broadcast ecosystem has spiked.
 The spike doesn’t seem to taper.
-When HD was foreseen as the future of media, 4K came in, in no time now we are talking about 8k.
+When HD was foreseen as the future of media, 4K came in, in no time now we were talking about 8k.
 The following chart shows the approximate media size across different video resolutions.

-Higher resolution needs higher processing, modern computers are equipped with multiple processors and cores, rendering of video is optimized by multi-threaded processing, thus enabling the processing of such high bitrate media.
-So processing is just coping up with the latest resolution formats.
-However, storage media especially Hard disk based storage hasn’t scaled up as fast, this has turned out to be a major bottleneck in media houses.
-There is too much media to store and the demand for storage solution to cater to this influx of media is growing day by day.
+Higher-resolution needs higher processing, modern computers are equipped with multiple processors and cores.
+Rendering of the video is optimized by multi-threaded processing, thus enabling the processing of such high bitrate media.
+So processing is just coping up with the latest resolution formats, however, storage isn’t.
+Storage media especially Hard disk-based storage hasn’t scaled up as fast and this has turned out to be a major bottleneck in media workflow.
+There is too much media to store and the demand for a storage solution to cater to this influx of media is growing day by day.
 There is no universal solution to tackle this problem.
 The right choice of storage media and the Archival Software solution can provide long term scalability and huge cost savings.

-In this article let’s try to list out various storage options their suitability for various broadcast scenarios.
+In this blog let’s try to list out various storage options and their suitability for various broadcast scenarios.
 The following chart shows the cost per TB graph of traditional existing Archival Storage Solutions.

 Cloud storage: It’s here to stay

-In the past 5 years there has been a massive paradigm shift towards Cloud as an Archival storage.
+In the past 5 years, there has been a massive paradigm shift towards Cloud as Archival storage.
 Its selling points such as unlimited Scalability, vendor agnostic, storage in different geographical areas are hard to ignore.
-The cost per TB of cloud based storage is coming down rapidly.
-The drop closely resembles the Moore’s law with costing being halved every 15-18 months.
-Considering that the on premises storage cost is just around 1/3rd of the actual archival costs, other costs for cooling, power, manpower almost are 2/3rd the archival setup cost.
-Cloud as a cost effective archival media has come dramatically close to traditional storage media and by the current trends will be the choice of archival media in the coming years.
+The cost per TB of cloud-based storage is coming down rapidly.
+The drop closely resembles Moore’s law with costing being halved every 15-18 months.
+Considering that the on-premises storage cost is just around 1/3rd of the actual archival costs, other costs for cooling, power, manpower almost are 2/3rd the archival setup cost.
+Cloud as a cost-effective archival media has come dramatically close to traditional storage media and the current trends will be the choice of archival media in the coming years.
 The following graph shows the Cloud Storage Costs per GB over the years.
 Notice the brisk fall is costing.

 So which Storage Media is right for you?